gtfs-sqljs

 Full API documentation: API Reference

-• GtfsSqlJs.fromZip(zipPath, options?) - Create instance from GTFS ZIP file
+• GtfsSqlJs.fromZip(zipPath, options) — Create instance from a GTFS ZIP URL. options.adapter is required.

-• GtfsSqlJs.fromDatabase(database, options?) - Create instance from existing database
+• GtfsSqlJs.fromDatabase(database, options) — Create instance from existing SQLite bytes (ArrayBuffer). options.adapter is required.

 All methods support flexible filtering with both single values and arrays: